Home > Writing > Music Theory > Intervals

 A minor interval that is raised by a semitone becomes a major interval.
 If it is further raised, it becomes augmented.

-A major interval that is lowered by a semitone becomes a minor interval.
-If lowered further, it becomes diminished.
+A major interval that is flattened by a semitone becomes a minor interval.
+If flattened further, it becomes diminished.

 Altering a minor/major interval

-Diminished and augmented intervals that are further altered become double-diminished and double-augmented, then triple ditto, and so on.
-Again: a minor/major interval can never become perfect and vice versa.
+Diminished and augmented intervals that are further altered become double diminished/augmented, then triple diminished/augmented, and so on.
+Still, a major/minor interval can never become perfect, and vice versa.

 Intervals and Enharmonicity